ceeewatt/.dotfiles/README.md

 I thought this blogpost was pretty helpful in troubleshooting my initial issue with my `.profile` not getting sourced: https://shorturl.at/mM55T.

+## Sway Keybindings

+Here's a useful tool for visualizing which keybindings are currently used: [i3keys](https://github.com/RasmusLindroth/i3keys).

+Additionally, `wev` is a tool for debugging Wayland events (such as keypresses).
+This is helpful for seeing which keys on the keyboard correspond to which keycodes.

 ## Addons

 The downside of switching from a Desktop Environment (DE), such as Gnome, to a Window Manager (WM), such as Sway, is that you no longer have all the tools you're used to having in a normal desktop.
 For example, the Sway WM does not provide out of the box support for controlling the volume or configuring network settings - you must find 3rd party tools to do these things or implement them yourself.